-The Conservation of Built Heritage CIP is intended to encourage the designation of historic properties across the City, as well as providing a level of financial assistance to maintain these designated properties.
+The Conservation of Built Heritage CIP is intended to encourage the designation of historic properties across the City, as well as providing a level of financial assistance to maintain designated and listed properties, as well as those subject to a heritage conservation easement agreement.

-Those interested in this CIP program should read this plan in its entirety.
-Particular attention should be given to Section 3.3 Proposed Grant Amounts, and Section 3.4 Program Eligibility and Requirements.
+Property owners and heritage advocates should read the CIP in its entirety and give particular attention to Section 3.3 Proposed Grant Amounts, and Section 3.4 Program Eligibility and Requirements when reviewing the program.

 After reading this plan, interested proponents are encouraged to contact Development Services staff at the City to confirm their eligibility and ask any questions about the application process, which is outlined in more detail on the City's Conservation of Built Heritage CIP website.
-Early engagement with city staff is highly recommended.
+Early engagement with staff is highly recommended.